 Although it may be difficult to realize that you have PTSD, you need to get treatment once you know about it.
 Just leaving the emotionally abusive person is often not enough.
 Because of the long-term effects, many victims feel they are doing fine until they get a flashback or have an anxiety attack from seeing or hearing something that triggers a hidden memory.

 It may be years before you realize that you have PTSD.
 However, you should treat it as soon as you know what is going on.
 Some people think it is no big deal and maybe convinced that they will just get over it.
 In fact, you may be fine for a long time before it strikes again, unexpectedly.
-Treatment is out there, though, so there is no reason to suffer in silence, waiting for it to strike again.
+Treatment is out there, though, so there is no reason to endure in silence, waiting for it to strike again.

 Treatments For PTSD